Concepts

 AI provider

-Company or platform that provides models to GPT for Work add-ons.
+Company, platform, or server that provides models to GPT for Work add-ons.
 GPT for Work integrates with multiple AI providers, including OpenAI, Anthropic, and Google.
 See the complete list of supported models.

 API key

-For all space users: When you set API keys for your space, they work for all users in the space.
-Space users automatically have access to models associated with the keys, but only the space owner and admins can set and manage the keys.
-Billing for a space key reflects its usage by all space users.
+You set API keys for your space in the GPT for Work dashboard.
+All users in the space automatically have access to any and all models associated with the keys, but only the space owner and admins can set and manage the keys.
+Billing for a key reflects its usage by all users.
 Learn more.

 Custom instructions